International Accounting Education Standards Board

-The two main areas of focus are the key elements of accreditation and the requirements of accountants for continuing professional education.

-The board also sponsors studies or papers about accounting education that promote discussion and debate on accounting education and development issues.
+The board made significant contributions to international accountancy education and the global accountancy profession by developing high-quality, relevant International Education Standards and by harnessing stakeholder relations to understand future needs.
+In 2018, the IAESB and IFAC agreed on a new path forward that shifted the responsibility for the International Education Standards and guiding accountancy education into the future to IFAC, working in close partnership with its 180 member organizations, Network Partners and Forum of Firms stakeholders.

 Organization

-Members of the board may be nominated by IFAC member bodies or by IFAC's Transnational Auditors Committee.
+Members of the board were nominated by IFAC member organizations or by IFAC's Transnational Auditors Committee.

-Public members may be nominated by member bodies, the TAC, other organizations and the general public.
+Public members may be nominated by member organizations, the TAC, other organizations and the general public.

-The International Association for Accounting Education & Research (IAAER) has an observer of the board.
+The International Association for Accounting Education & Research (IAAER) was an observer of the board.

 An IAAER research program funded by the Association of Chartered Certified Accountants (ACCA) creates research reports that inform the IAESB.

-The IAESB is subject to the oversight of the Public Interest Oversight Board (PIOB).
+The IAESB was subject to the oversight of the Public Interest Oversight Board (PIOB).

 Publications

 In January 2010 the IAESB released its Framework for International Education Standards for Professional Accountants.

 This paper defines the underlying educational concepts of the IAESB standards, describes the IAESB publications, and affirms the obligations of IFAC member bodies relating to accounting education.